 Holders of mining concessions must comply with various obligations, including the payment of certain mining duties calculated per concession based on the number of hectares of the concession and the number of years the concession has been in effect.
 Failure to pay the mining duties may lead to cancellation of the concession.

-Holders of mining concessions must carry out and provide proof of assessment works in accordance with the terms and conditions set out in the Mining Law and its Regulations.
+Holders of mining concessions must carry out and provide proof of assessment work in accordance with the terms and conditions set out in the Mining Law and its Regulations.
 The Regulations to the Mining Law establish minimum amounts that must be spent or invested on exploration and exploitation activities.
-A report must be filed in May of each year regarding the assessment works carried out in the preceding year.
-The mining authorities may impose a fine on the mining concession holder if one or more proof of assessment works reports is not filed on time.
+A report must be filed in May of each year regarding the assessment work carried out in the preceding year.
+The mining authorities may impose a fine on the mining concession holder if one or more proof of assessment work reports is not filed on time.

-- d by a waiver of rights filed by the title-holder or at the request of the title-holder, as substitution of the mining title, due to a reduction of the surface area covered by the concession or unification of two or more lots;
+- by a waiver of rights filed by the title-holder or at the request of the title-holder, as substitution of the mining title, resulting from a reduction of the surface area covered by the concession or unification of two or more lots;

-- e through a decision by a competent court in Mexico;
+- through a decision by a competent court in Mexico;

-- g in order for the holder of a mining concession to lose its legal capacity to be such holder.
+- for the holder of a mining concession to lose its legal capacity to be a holder.

-In the following, we review the relevant concepts within the Mining Law that regulate the rights granted by mining concessions to their holders with respect to surface land; and the main characteristics of each of the legal mechanisms that the Mining Law provides for access, possession, occupation and even ownership of surface land that might be considered essential for the performance of mining works.
+In the following, we review the relevant concepts within the Mining Law that regulate the rights granted by mining concessions to their holders with respect to surface land, and the main characteristics of each of the legal mechanisms that the Mining Law provides for access, possession, occupation and even ownership of surface land that might be considered essential for the performance of mining work.